-Our e-learning platform "Smarter" was introduced in 2017 to Senior Managers, the Sales & Technical organization, and the Operations Management Team.
-During 2020-21 the plan is to introduce Smarter to all coworkers globally.
+Our global e-learning platform "Smarter" was introduced in 2017 to Senior Managers, the Sales & Technical organizations and the Operations Management Team.
+During 2020-21, the HR teams at our manufacturing units have implemented local platforms.
+They are now producing their e-learning programmes for coworkers locally.